susmita2162/Distribiuted_OS_ToyStore-Project/README.md

 ## Part 4: Testing and Evaluation with Deployment on AWS

-First, write some simple test cases to verify that your code works as expected.
-You should test both each individual microservice as well as the whole application.
-Submit your test cases and test output in a test directory.
+First, we have written some simple test cases to verify that the code works as expected.
+We tested both each individual microservice as well as the whole application.
+The test cases and test output are present in a test directory.

-Next, deploy your application on an `m5a.xlarge` instance in the `us-east-1` region on AWS.
-We will provide instructions on how to do this in homework 6.
-Run 5 clients on your local machine.
-Measure the latency seen by each client for different type requests.
-Change the probability p of a follow up purchase request from 0 to 80%, with an increment of 20%, and record the result for each p setting.
+Next, we deployed the application on an `m5a.xlarge` instance in the `us-east-1` region on AWS.
+We ran 5 clients on the local machine.
+Measured the latency seen by each client for different type requests.
+We have changed the probability p of a follow up purchase request from 0 to 80%, with an increment of 20%, and recorded the result for each p setting.
-Make simple plots showing the values of p on the X-axis and the latency of different types of request on the y-axis.
-Also do the same experiments but with caching turned off, estimate how much benefits does caching provide by comparing the results.
+Made simple plots showing the values of p on the X-axis and the latency of different types of request on the y-axis.
+We did the same experiments but with caching turned off, estimated how much benefits does caching provide by comparing the results.

-Finally, simulate crash failures by killing a random order service replica while the clients is running, and then bring it back online after some time.
-Repeat this experiment several times and make sure that you test the case when the leader is killed.
-Can the clients notice the failures (either during order requests or the final order checking phase) or are they transparent to the clients?
-Do all the order service replicas end up with the same database file?
+Finally, we simulated crash failures by killing a random order service replica while the clients is running, and then brought it back online after some time.
+Repeated this experiment several times and made sure that we test the case when the leader is killed.

-## What to submit

-At the top of this README file add the name(s) and umass email address(es) of all the team members.
-Also if you are working in a group, briefly describe how the work is divided.
+## Code base

-You solution should contain source code for both parts separately.
-Inside the src directory, you should have a separate folder for each component/microservice, e.g., a `client` folder for client code, a `front-end` folder for the front-end service, etc.
+ We have kept the source code for both parts separately.
+Inside the src directory, we have a separate folder for each component/microservice, e.g., a `client` folder for client code, a `front-end` folder for the front-end service, etc.

-A short README file on how to run your code.
-Include build/make files if you created any, otherwise the README instructions on running the code should provide details on how to do so.

-Submit the following additional documents inside the docs directory.
-1) A Brief design document (1 to 2 pages) that explains your design choices (include citations, if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages), for part 4 showing plots and making observations.

-## Grading Rubric

-Parts 1-3 account for 70% of the total lab grade:

-* Code should have inline comments (5%).
-* GitHub repo should have adequate commits and meaningful commit messages (5%).
-* Source code should build and work correctly (40%).
-* A descriptive design doc should be submitted (15%).
-* An output file should be included (5%).

-Parts 4 account for 30% of the total lab grade:

-* Should provide steps in your eval docs about how you deployed your application on AWS.
-Include scripts in your repo if needed (5%).
-* An eval doc with measurement results and plots (15%).
-* Analysis of the results and answers to the questions in part 3 (10%).